 It is extremely important that bears and other wildlife be prevented from obtaining and habituating to human food and garbage.
 The park offers bear resistant containers for temporary use by visitors free of charge at the park visitor center in Port Alsworth.
 Various outfitters also have them available for rent in Anchorage for those not traveling through Port Alsworth.See the food storage requirements.
 Please ask before you go if you have any questions.

 Basic Bear Safety Tips

-- Avoid Bears -- If possible, change your course to avoid bears that you've detected, or move slowly away from it.
+Avoid Bears -- If possible, change your course to avoid bears that you've detected, or move slowly away from them.
 Never approach a bear, even from a boat or kayak; approaching a bear can cause undue stress and provoke an attack.

 What Should You Do in a Bear Encounter?

 If you encounter a bear, immediately ask yourself: does the bear see you?